-Each bird you own should have its own travel carrier for trips to the vet and for emergencies.
+Each bird you own should have their own travel carrier for trips to the vet and for emergencies.
 Make sure these cages are always clean and ready to go.
-Practice putting your bird into his carrier so you won't have to struggle when you really need to use it.
-It's also helpful to place your bird in its carrier and take him on short car trips so he gets used to the carrier and doesn't it only with going to the vet.
+Practice putting your bird into their carrier so you won't have to struggle when you really need to use it.
+It's also helpful to place your bird in their carrier and take them on short car trips so they get used to the carrier and don't associate it only with going to the vet.

 Having a parrot is similar to having a toddler in that your home needs to be bird-proof.
 Parrots are smart, inquisitive, and curious.
 While you should always supervise them when they are out of their cages, parrot owners can tell you that it only takes a few seconds for an accident to happen.
 Fortunately, there are many precautions you can take in your home to help avoid emergencies.

 First, ensure all windows and doors are either closed or have screens that are secure.
 You should also be cautious when allowing your parrot to walk on the floor.
 This can be dangerous for both the parrot and their owner.
 If you do allow your parrot to wander around the home, keep your toilet seats down.
 You should also supervise your parrot at all times.
 Common household items can cause more damage than one would think.
 Keep in mind, your parrot will: